1. The people are resilient

 Us Mancs are tested on a regular basis.
 We’re faced with dull, grey, rainy weather – and we put up with it with a big grin on our face.
 Not much phases us at all, it’s all part of our Northern charm, after all.
 If that wasn’t enough, our community spirit is unbreakable.
 We stand together in the darkest of times – through the Manchester bombing we united, and we continue to now during the pandemic.
 There’s nothing more heartwarming than to see communities coming together to help those in need in difficult situations, and we couldn’t be prouder to see the fit and healthy offer themselves up to collect groceries for those in need, as well as continue to provide for each other.

-Ok, so Gregg’s might be closed right now, and it might not be Mancunian.
-But need we say more?
+Ok, so Gregg’s might not be Mancunian.
+But do we really need to explain?
 We absolutely love a good Gregg’s, and Manchester is full of ’em.
 Turn any corner and you’re sure to find that warm, blue safe haven.
 It’s part of our culture these days, and I’d take a flaky pastry over a cheeseburger any day of the week.
 Let’s not catch up over a coffee, we’ll take a cuppa tea and a sausage roll, please.

 3. We know a good pint when we see one